SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         In general, the price of a virtual machine is determined by the class of hardware attached to it.
 Higher class CPUs and GPUs mean higher prices.
 Additionally, the amount of memory and disk space also affects the price.
-        Finally, to location of the virtual machine also affects the price.
+        Finally, the location of the virtual machine also affects the price.

 3. After figuring this out, create a `e2-medium` instance (leave the rest configured as default).
 Before clicking the `Create` button make sure to check the `Equivalent code` button.
 You should see a very long command that you